-Scottish consumers have reported several common scam calls and emails through which scammers try to obtain bank details:
+Scottish consumers have reported several common scam calls, emails and texts through which scammers try to obtain bank details:

 - A cold call supposedly from your bank’s fraud department saying that your account has been compromised and that you will need to transfer funds to another account

 - An email supposedly from your bank saying that your recent account activity violates their service agreement and that your account is temporarily on hold until a verification process is performed.
 You are asked to click on a link in the email to verify the activity

 - An automated call supposedly from your bank, saying that a payment of hundreds of pounds has been transferred overseas from your account.
 You are sometimes asked to press 1 to speak to an advisor or to verify a transaction